brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 ![daggheart](https://www.daggerheart.com/wp-content/uploads/2025/05/Daggerheaert-Core-Mat-Wilma-1_small.jpg)
 You might have heard about this small indie series called Critical Role?
 [Daggerheart](https://www.daggerheart.com/) is the game they released this year.
 It's a narrative and strategic game that both heavily inspired by [PbtA](https://en.wikipedia.org/wiki/Powered_by_the_Apocalypse) games, as well as D&D4e.
 The book itself is incredibly well done, with a legible layout and vibrant colors.
 Each power and ability gets its own card (and you know how much [I love cards](https://blog.balthazar-rouberol.com/my-dungeon-master-toolkit#spell-cards)).

 What I'm the most excited about with Daggerheart is the Fear/Hope system, where each action can succeed or fail _with consequences or opportunities_.
 I've missed this gradient of outcomes in D&D5e, where actions simply succeed or fail.
-There's really _a lot_ to like about this system.
+There's really _a lot_ to like about this game.
 It feels like D&D, with more strategic monsters, less complicated classes, and real mechanics to reinforce the narration (character past experiences giving you a bonus when they apply, the flow of fear and hope between the GM and the players building up tension, ...).

 I also like the concept of [campaign frames](https://daggerheart.su/frame), which are some kind of mini campaign setting, "pitching" us a particular world, as well as the tone of the story we could/should tell in that frame and the associated specific mechanics.